^

 Causes of acute periodontitis

-The pathogenetically acute form of periodontitis develops in most cases in a standard way:
+Pathogenetically, the acute form of periodontitis develops in most cases in a standard way:

-• Caries in neglected form leads to pulpitis.
+• Advanced caries leads to pulpitis.

 • Exacerbation of pulpitis provokes the development of periodontitis.

-The main "culprit", the causative agent of acute infectious periodontitis is called staphylococcus, which affects periapical tissues as a monoinfection, but can also be combined with streptococcus, pneumococcus, yeast-like, anaerobic microorganisms.
+The main "culprit", the causative agent of acute infectious periodontitis, is called staphylococcus, which affects periapical tissues as a monoinfection, but can also be combined with streptococcus, pneumococcus, yeast-like, anaerobic microorganisms.

 Symptoms of periodontitis

-• Clearly visible reddening of the gum.
+• Clearly visible redness of the gums.

-• Development of visible perivascular seals (infiltrates).
+• Development of visible perivascular compactions (infiltrates).

 • Local or diffuse abscesses.